meganewing/clamgonads-macsamples/README.md

 # clamgonads-macsamples
 Analysis on R. phil oocyte samples provided by Mac.
 Based off this [isssue](https://github.com/RobertsLab/resources/issues/1748)

-RNA seq analysis was done twice: using kallisto (psuedoalignment) and hisat (alignment).
-Write up for hisat workflow available [here](https://docs.google.com/document/d/1Wl4HJ-lTvfE3y78bi91uiyYkhRKSX6DyiGEy7Xikf8g/edit?usp=sharing)
+RNA seq analysis was done thrice: using kallisto , hisat, and STAR.
+STAR count matrixes were chosen for highest read mapping of the three.

 - `code/` has **code** for analyses
 - `data/` has **data** for analyses